LucasWeb2016/TranslationsExtraBundle/README.md

 **Bundle with extra developer tools for Symfony Framework**

-This Bundle adds extra commands to symfony for easy managing translations from translation files.
-With Yandex Translate API support for suggestions and automatic translation of files.
+This Bundle adds extra commands to Symfony for easy managing translations.
+With Yandex Translate API support for automatic translations.

  - Add a new translation message
  - Edit a translation message